How does in home care work? Clients often ask this question in an effort to understand the entire procedure.

 - Our agreements are very detailed and contain all aspects of our service provision.
 Their underlying philosophy is full disclosure, no surprises.

-- In parallel to all this, our scheduling and case management teams are busy seeking the best available caregivers who match your needs among our employees.
+- In parallel to all this, our scheduling and case management teams are busy seeking the best available caregivers, among our employees, who match your needs.

 - Finally, services begin.
 Whenever a caregiver first visits you, even if you have been using our services for months or years, he or she is accompanied by a qualified staff member to ensure a proper introduction and complete adherence to your plan of care and your personal preferences.